dat3Cph/material/flow2/webscraping/ClassExercises.md

 **Requirements:**

 1. **Initial Setup:**
-   - Set up a Java project with Selenium and Jsoup dependencies.
+   - Set up a Java project with Jsoup dependency.
-   - Configure Selenium to use a WebDriver (e.g., ChromeDriver).
-   - Load the initial page of the e-commerce website.
+   - Load the initial page of the amazon website.

 2. **Scraping and Pagination:**
    - Write code to scrape product information (e.g., name, price, description) from the current page using Jsoup.
-   - Implement logic to navigate to the next page using Selenium (pagination) until there are no more pages to scrape.
+   - Implement logic to navigate to the next page using pagination informantion in the url, until there are no more pages to scrape.

 3. **Data Cleaning:**
    - Implement data cleaning functions to remove unwanted characters, format prices, and sanitize descriptions.